Thomas J. Umberg

 Tom served as Chair of the US District Court Judicial Selection Advisory Committee and was selected by members of the federal judiciary to be an attorney representative to the Ninth Circuit Judicial Conference.

 In addition to his law practice, Tom is a California State Senator.
 He represents portions of Orange and Los Angeles counties.
-In the California Senate Tom serves as Chairman of the Elections and Constitutional Amendments Committee and is a member of the following committees: Judiciary; Transportation; Housing; and Veterans Affairs.
+In the California Senate Tom serves as Chairman of the Judiciary Committee and is a member of the following committees: Transportation; Housing; and Veterans Affairs.
+He is also a member of the Judicial Council; the policymaking body of the California courts.

 Tom previously served three terms in the California Assembly.
 While in the Assembly, Tom authored 58 measures that were signed into law, including statutes involving election reform, campaign finance reform, white collar crime, mortgage fraud, telemarketing fraud, hate crimes, toxic waste cleanup, housing loans, Super Speed Rail Transport, and other transportation issues.
 He was also Chair of the Committee on Environmental Safety and Toxic Materials.
 In addition, from 2008 to 2014 Tom served in various capacities on the California High Speed Rail Authority (CHSRA), including as Chairman.
 (The CHSRA is responsible for developing the high-speed rail system from Anaheim to San Francisco.)